Waterfalls in Sardinia

 Cascata di Lequarci

-Cacata di Lequarci or the Lequarci waterfalls are some of the most impressive on the island of Sardinia.
-The collection of waterfalls are located in the town of Santa Barbara and cascade off the high limestone peaks.
+Cascata di Lequarci or the Lequarci waterfalls are considered the most notable on the island of Sardinia.
+The collection of waterfalls is located in the town of Santa Barbara and cascade off the high limestone peaks.
 The enchanting area is not only composed of the water cascading from the cliffs, but also from gushing streams and bubbling springs, making this an incredibly beautiful area.
-The curve of the amphitheatre cliff allows a series of lakes to be formed at its base, where the water comes to to pause for a while.
+The curve of the amphitheatre cliff allows a series of lakes to be formed at its base, where the water comes to pause for a while.
+The waterfalls become even more striking after a downpour of heavy rainfall.

-The waterfalls at Lequarci aren’t the only breathtaking thing about this area, as the nearby forests provide a magical element.
+The waterfalls at Lequarci aren’t the only breath-taking thing about this area, as the nearby forests provide a magical atmosphere.
 Nestled only a couple of miles away from the nearest town, a trip here is essential after wandering around the streets of Santa Barbara.

-As the largest waterfall on the island, this is definitely one to come and marvel at if you’re looking for some impressive yet stunning scenery.
-One of the perks of coming to see Sa Spendula waterfall is that it is easily accessible, so the whole family can enjoy the views.
-With nearby parking, consider packing a picnic before heading out to the water, head along the riverside, following the trail where you will be able to choose between two separate routes following two separate rivers.
+As the largest waterfall on the island, this is definitely one to come and marvel at if you’re looking for some impressive scenery.
+One of the perks of coming to see Sa Spendula waterfall is that it is easily accessible.
+It is situated close to Southern Sardinia town of Villacidro and is an easy location to access from there.
+With nearby parking, consider packing a picnic before heading out to the water.
+Head along the riverside, following the trail where you will be able to choose between two separate routes following two different rivers.
+The waterfall is 72 meters in height and you can see the beautiful three-part tier, which makes up the elegant looking waterfall.

 Su Stampu ‘e su Turrunu

-The serene, winding hike that takes you from the main road outside of Sadali to Su Stampu ‘e su Turrunu is enough to keep some people occupied; walking through enchanting woodland, a visit to this waterfall is an additional extra!
-The cascading water falls below into a shallow pool, where grottos and caves are ready to be explored.
+Probably one of the most captivating and charismatic of Sardinian waterfalls, the secretive cave setting that hosts this waterfall is spectacular.
+The serene, winding hike that takes you from the main road outside of Sadali to Su Stampu ‘e su Turrunu is enough to keep some people occupied; walking through enchanting woodland while visiting this waterfall is an additional extra!
+The cascading waterfalls lead into a shallow pool, where grottos and caves are ready to be explored.
+Located nearby the captivating Is Janas caves, the whole area provides the opportunity of endless exploring and unforgettable memories.